 3. When ‘Speed’ plays a key role, it always does

 Keeping pace with the latest version of WordPress helps your website with improved load time and reduced downtime.
-It becomes faster, more efficient and performs way better with every update.
-For example, updates like 4.1 simplified intricate queries, and 4.2 spruced up JS performance, which altogether helped in speeding up the website.
-The latest ones like 4.7 or 4.7.1 have contributed even further to improving the website speed.
-Moreover, considering an important role of high-speed performance website in boosting SEO, keeping it updated with latest versions of WordPress is of high significance.
+It becomes faster, more efficient, and performs way better with every update.
+For example, updates like 4.1 simplified intricate queries, and 4.2 spruced up JS performance, which all together helped in speeding up the website.
+The latest ones like 4.7 or 4.7.1 have contributed even further to improve the website speed.
+Moreover, considering the important role of a high-speed performance website in boosting SEO, keeping it updated with the latest versions of WordPress is of high significance.

 4. When you don’t want ‘Bugs’ to haunt you, so ‘Bug Fixing’

 It is usual for WordPress updates to undergo intense testing before being launched.
 However, the scope for bugs to creep in through even minor loopholes cannot be ruled out.
 Hence, several WordPress releases aim at curbing these bugs only.
 For example, WordPress 4.7.1 fixed eight security issues that affected its previous version, 4.7, and also, the latest release also fixed 62 bugs.
 The sites get updated automatically at regular intervals.
 However, you can also do it manually, simply go to the site’s dashboard, choose updates, and click ‘Update Now.’

 5. When you want your Website to be ‘Compatible’ with the latest updates